Bowel Cancer: An Overview

-Identify the bowel cancer (also called colorectal cancer) with these symptoms before it is too late.
+Identify the bowel cancer (also called colorectal cancer/ colon cancer) with these symptoms before it is too late.

 The word bowel means intestines.
 So large bowel means large intestine, and small bowel means small intestine.
 The term bowel cancer is used primarily for large intestine cancer because small bowel cancer is considered to be rare.

 The large bowel has three parts: caecum, colon, and rectum.
 Cancer usually develops in the colon and the rectum.
 So, if you have colon cancer, it is likely that you have an increased risk of rectal cancer.
 The term colorectal cancer also means bowel cancer.
 It is a highly prevalent cancer in the UK.

 What should you know about bowel cancer (colorectal cancer)?

 Human life is precious.
 As the saying goes, prevention is better than cure.
 Reading about bowel cancer will make you aware of any signs or symptoms to look out for.
 A recent report published by the National Institute for Health and Care Excellence has enlisted colorectal cancer as the 4th most common cancer in the UK, with over 41,000 cases diagnosed in a year on average.